 ✓ Surface to below 4,000 feet

 √ 4,000 feet to below 7,000 feet

 7,000 feet to below 20,000 feet

 20,000 feet and above

 6. Proposed Dates

 Please provide your proposed date for the submission of your change proposal to the CAA.
 This should be the date on which you are expecting to submit your formal airspace change proposal to the CAA.
 Please note that your formal airspace change proposal must be submitted alongside all of the supporting documentation required by the CAA to complete our regulatory assessment of the Proposal; consequently the date on which you place in this field should represent the point at which you will have the formal airspace change proposal and all of the supporting documentation ready to submit to the CAA.
 This date is required to assist us with the allocation of the required CAA-resource to your proposal and therefore it is a key date in our planning process.
 Whilst we will try to accommodate your specified timescales, there may be occassions where it is not possible for us to do so given the large number of projects that are already 'in process' You should also note that any changes to the above date may impact our ability to process your airspace change proposal within your preferred timescales.
 It should also be noted that from September 20 18 any amendments submitted by a Data Originator or ANSP for onward promulgation in the UK IAIP will be subject to the Aeronautical Data Quality Requirements.
-See Commission Regulation (EU) No 73/2010 (updated by 10 29/20 14) and CAP 10 54: Aeronautical Information Management guidance material for further information.
+See Commission Regulation (EU) No 73/20 10 (updated by 10 29/20 14) and CAP 10 54: Aeronautical Information Management guidance material for further information.
 These requirements will be discussed in greater detail during the course of your initial meeting with the CAA.

 ✓ Confirmation of Understanding

 Please provide your proposed date for the submission of your change proposal to the CAA.

-09 Mar 2020
+25 January 2021

 Please provide your proposed AIRAC effective date

-AIRAC 03/2021
+AIRAC 01/2022

-If this change forms a part of a modular airs pace change proposal please provide the relevant title and further information below (Note we will require individual submissions for each module).
+If this change forms a part of a modular airspace change proposal please provide the relevant title and further information below (Note we will require individual submissions for each module).

-No
+No, at this point in time we do not believe there is any dependency on any other airspace change proposals.

 If this change requires the implementation of a Five-Letter Name Code (5LNC) please specify your requirements below:

 This will be determined when first draft designs are completed.